 They worried they couldn’t trust their employees to do the same amount of work.
 They worried about professionalism.
 They worried about security.
 They worried meetings would be ineffective.
 And the list goes on and on.

-But we’ve seen over the last month of this rushed experiment that every company we’ve worked with would call their experience a success.
+But companies we’ve worked have called their experience a success.
 Even the executive leaders of the most conservative organizations have become reluctant believers.

 Teams prefer working virtual.